 - Domestic Violence Services of Cumberland & Perry Counties: $10,000 to provide emergency shelter and food for 30 individuals and their families (Round 1); $10,000 to put 7 people/families in hotels for 30 days at $49 per day (Round 13).

 - Harrisburg Area YMCA: $10,000 to provide food preparation and delivery to 700 individuals, primarily children and senior citizens (Round 1); $10,000 to provide packaged meals to be delivered to families served and continuing enhanced services to men residing in the subsidized housing program (Round 5); $10,000 to provide classroom space, tutors and certified educators at three locations for 200 students whose school districts are operating online (Round 9); $8,944.50 to purchase disposable masks; disinfectant supplies for five locations; crayon packs, scissors and storage boxes, and meals for at risk youth in a mentoring program (Round 15).

-- International Service Center: $5,000 for PPE supplies for staff and clients which will help the agency reactivate their food pantry which serves 500 individuals.
+- International Service Center: $5,000 for PPE supplies for staff and clients which will help the agency reactivate their food pantry which serves 500 individuals (Round 2).

 - Jewish Family Services: $2,500 for Kosher Meals on Wheels and non-Kosher medically appropriate meals for 50 senior citizens (Round 2); $5,000 to assist community members with rent or mortgage subsidies at about $333 per client (Round 15).